Failure of contextual invariance in large language models: Methods

-The WinoPron Schemas \cite{gautam_winopron_2024} were developed as an adaptation of the earlier Winogender Schemas \cite{rudinger_gender_2018} as a test of gender bias in pronoun resolution for occupational referents.
-The WinoPron Schemas are a set of 360 sentence templates (i.e. sentences with variables) designed so that each template has two agents---one with an occupational role (e.g., \textit{mechanic}) and one with a participant role (e.g., \textit{customer})---and a single pronoun whose antecedent is unambiguous.
-Sentences are paired so that for each occupation-participant pair, one sentence has the occupation as the antecedent, while another has the participant as the antecedent (see Supplementary Figure~\ref{fig:supp_example_sentences}).
-We adapt these templates into a pronoun selection task by replacing the pronoun with a \texttt{BLANK} token and asking models to choose between a masculine and feminine pronoun (for why we do not include non-binary and neo-pronouns, see Methods).
-For example:
+We employ a forced-choice experiment which proceeds by prompting models to select one of two gendered pronouns as the completion of a template in the WinoPron Schemas~\citep{gautam_winopron_2024}.
+These are an adaptation of the earlier Winogender Schemas \citep{rudinger_gender_2018}, developed as a test of gender bias in pronoun resolution for occupational referents.
+They are a set of 360 sentence templates (i.e. sentences with variables) designed so that each template has two agents---one with an occupational role (e.g., \textit{mechanic}) and one with a participant role (e.g., \textit{customer})---and a single pronoun whose antecedent is unambiguous.
+Sentences are paired so that for each occupation-participant pair, one sentence has the occupation as the antecedent, while another has the participant as the antecedent.
+We adapt these templates into a pronoun selection task by replacing the pronoun with a \texttt{BLANK} token, creating target templates such as:

 \ex. \textit{The \textbf{mechanic} called to inform the \textbf{customer} that} \texttt{BLANK} \textit{had completed the repair.}